-In addition to the College of Business Study Abroad in Costa Rica and China programs, students who are pursing a degree or minor within the college have the opportunity to study for a semester or year at partner institutions in France, England, Spain, Finland, Canada and Mexico.
+In addition to the College of Business Study Abroad in Costa Rica and China programs, students who are pursing a degree or minor within the college have the opportunity to study for a semester or year at partner institutions in France, England, and South Korea.

 In addition to learning international business practices, student participants:

 - improve your foreign language skills,

 - gain an understanding and openness toward other cultures,

 - enhance your intercultural communication skills,